 UN nuclear watchdog holds special meeting on Iran

-The UNs nuclear watchdog on Wednesday will hold a special meeting on Iran after the Islamic republic announced its second breach of the 2015 nuclear agreement with world powers.
+The UN nuclear watchdog on Wednesday held a special meeting on Iran after the Islamic Republic announced its second breach of the 2015 nuclear agreement with world powers.

-The International Atomic Energy Agency's 35-nation board of Governors will hold talks in Vienna at the request of the US, which abandoned the pact last year and began imposing strict sanctions on Tehran, diplomatic sources told Efe news.
+The International Atomic Energy Agency's 35-nation board of governors held talks in Vienna at the request of the US, which abandoned the 2015 pact last year and began imposing strict sanctions on Tehran, diplomatic sources told Efe news.

-The convening members are not expected to adopt any resolutions on this occasion, although they could agree in a joint statement calling ton Tehran to backtrack its decision to breach the deal and expand its nuclear program, which it decided to do as a response reaction to US sanctions.
+The convening members are not expected to adopt any resolutions on this occasion, although they could agree on a joint statement calling on Tehran to backtrack on its decision to breach the deal and expand its nuclear program, which it decided to do as a response to US sanctions.

-Germany, France, Britain and the European Union expressed on Tuesday, called on Iran to return to full commitment of the 2015 Joint Comprehensive Plan of Action (JCPOA).
+Germany, France, Britain, and the European Union on Tuesday called on Iran to return to the full commitment of the 2015 Joint Comprehensive Plan of Action (JCPOA).

 But Iran's President, Hassan Rouhani, took issue with the meeting's agenda.

 "It isn't necessary for you to be worried about Iran, your concern should be with the US, which has shot down the JCPOA and has undermined all of its commitments," he told members of the cabinet in a weekly meeting.